vezznay123/boots-docs/docs/product/content-publishing/template/content-hubs-video-embed-field.md

     **Benefits:**

-    - Enhances product pages with dynamic content.
+    - Enhances content pages with dynamic content.
     - Improves user engagement with video content.
     - Provides flexibility for content editors to embed videos.

     **Conclusion:**
-    Video embeds are essential for enhancing product pages, providing dynamic and engaging content that improves user experience.
+    Video embeds are essential for enhancing content pages, providing dynamic and engaging content that improves user experience.